 Loki, on the other hand, doesn’t seem to make headway in the case.
 With most of the leads and suspects running out, he becomes increasingly desperate to find answers.
 Loki’s outburst at his work desk is a scene that surmises his state of mind effectively.
 Stumbling upon a masked man at a candlelight vigil for the missing children, Loki finds a new dimension of the case.
 He tracks the man down to his house, where he finds cases stuffed with snakes and blood-soaked children’s clothes (later, it turns out to be store-bought clothes soaked in pig blood).

-The walls of the house are filled with sketches of elaborate mazes that become a leitmotif of the film.
+The house’s walls are filled with sketches of elaborate mazes that become a leitmotif of the film.
 Unfortunately, the suspect, Bob Taylor, kills himself in the interrogation room, and Loki is thus pushed back to ground zero.
-Following another lead, Loki searches the house of a pastor, where he finds a corpse in the basement having a maze pendant on it.
+Following another lead, Loki searches the house of a pastor, where he finds a corpse with a maze pendant in the basement.
 He is flummoxed at the finding and seems to be stuck at the complicating turn in the case.

 The kidnapping of Alex makes matters worse for Loki.
 He is troubled by the scant evidence in hand, especially the maze, that keeps him preoccupied.
 For him, solving the maze is the pathway to finding Anna and Joy.
 He seems to run out of time, and we, as viewers, feel the same dread brought upon us by the impending doom.